 There’s never been a better time to be blessed with a big bottom.
 From Kim Kardashian to Jennifer Lopez to Beyoncé, we’re going through a collective fascination with the womanly curves of late.
 Add to that research indicating that the type of fat found on the hips and thighs actually helps us live longer; it’s no wonder that carrying a little extra ‘junk-in-your-trunk’ is having a moment.

 Whether you were born with a big bottom or just acquired one at a certain age, here are five styling ideas to make the most of what you’ve got.

 1. Choose Clothes with Shape

 If you feel self-conscious about your bigger booty and try to hide it in loose skirts and dresses that have no shape, you’re achieving the exact opposite of what you’re setting out to achieve; a baggy or shapeless skirt will only make your bum look bigger, not smaller.

 Instead, opt for a dress or skirt with some shape and structure.
 Fabric is important here!
 You want it to be substantial enough that it can contain the natural shape of your derriere.
 Too flimsy, and you’ll risk wobbling around like a bowl of jello.

 Fit-and-flare or A-line styles dresses and skirts are excellent choices because they highlight your waist and flow gently over your bottom.
 And contrary to popular belief, another good option is a sexy pencil skirt that can also look fabulous if your bottom is still fairly firm.
-Just take care to find one that has more structure to it and only a small taper at the hem.
+Just take care to find one with more structure to it and only a small taper at the hem.

 2. Short Hemlines Aren’t Your Friend